 From Shows at the Ryman to Family Stockings, Amy Grant Shares the Stories Behind Her Tennessee Christmas

 Returning to the Ryman Auditorium each December feels as familiar and festive to Amy Grant as sorting through her Yuletide treasures.
 "It's like going into storage and pulling out the oldest cardboard box of ornaments I've duct-taped over and over," says the Nashville performer.
 "Prepping for those shows is part of that same rhythm for me."
-Last year, the coronavirus pandemic and an unexpected open-heart surgery interrupted that cadence.
-But 2021 has proven to be a celebratory comeback: In July, she released the 30th-anniversary edition of her Grammy-nominated album Heart in Motion, and this fall, a rescheduled tour took her to both coasts.
-With sold-out Christmas shows just around the corner, Amy shares how she welcomes in the season.
+In 2020, the coronavirus pandemic and an unexpected open-heart surgery interrupted that cadence.
+But 2021 proved to be a celebratory comeback: In July, she released the 30th-anniversary edition of her Grammy-nominated album Heart in Motion, and in the fall, a rescheduled tour took her to both coasts.
+Now, with her Christmas shows just around the corner, Amy shares how she welcomes in the season.

 Why I'm Especially Grateful for Live Music Now